Bira/octopus-carnival/_drafts/wir-mm3-4e-verbeeg.md

 when the con is harder than plain robbery, it's also often more fun for them.

 An example tale here is that of a verbeeg who set up at a river bridge and began charging a toll.
-The toll was expensive, but the giant promised to collect it when the traveller came back to their side of the river.
-Travellers would promise to pay when they came back, and when they were in the middle of crossing the bridge the verbeeg would lift the entire thing and tilt it towards himself, causing the victim to slide back.
+The toll was expensive, but the giant promised to only collect it when the traveller came back to their side of the river.
+Travellers would lie and promise they'd pay, and when they were in the middle of crossing the bridge the verbeeg would lift the entire thing and tilt it towards himself, causing the victim to slide back.
 "You promised, now pay up!"

 A strong verbeeg leader might be able to form a gang with several of his fellows, increasing the scale of their racket.
 Verbeegs also find it easy to